bekkopen/databasekurs/neo4j/README.md

 #### Exercise 5

 Which country produces the most red wine?
-And what region in this country produces the most?
+And what region in this country produces the most red wine?

 #### Exercise 6